rackerlabs/support-how-to/content/cloud-servers/modify-the-password-policy-in-the-active-directory-group-policy-manager.md

    You can configure each of these policies for different requirements.
 Click the policy to display a window with the **Settings** and **Explain** tabs.

-### Password cojplexity policy
+### Password complexity policy

 If the password complexity policy is enabled, passwords must meet the following minimum requirements:

-- Not contain the user's account name or parts of the user's full name that exceed two consecutive characters
+- Don't contain the user's account name or parts of the user's full name that exceed two consecutive characters.

-- Be at least six characters in length
+- Be at least six characters in length.

 - Contain characters from three of the following four categories: